Ychap/JA-AdventurePack/JA#BGT_AdvPack/readme/components.md

 12. __RESTORED: Svlast - the fallen Paladin__ (Also included in BG1 Unfinished Business or Northern Tales of the Sword Coast)

-    A fallen Paladin near Firewine bridge is haunted by a revenant.
+    A fallen Paladin near Firewine Bridge is haunted by a revenant.

 13. __RESTORED: Nashkel Garrison soldier__